x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 For tenants that have not been migrated to the native Microsoft sync technology, the following extra requirement applies:

 - **Supports and has SOCKS proxy capability enabled**.
 The Outlook for iOS and Android client utilizes TCP connections to our Microsoft 365- or Office 365-based architecture.
-The IP ranges for the SOCKS connections are not restricted to a subset of Azure IP ranges, which means that customers cannot define a allow list range.
+The IP ranges for the SOCKS connections are not restricted to a subset of Azure IP ranges, which means that customers cannot define an allowlist range.
 The PAC must be configured to use hostnames instead of protocol and return the SOCKS proxy information given the host URL; no extra custom settings are supported.

 ### Q: Does Outlook for iOS and Android support shared mailboxes?